Waltsuuuu/Hive-C-Piscine-2025/README.md

 # Hive Helsinki - C Piscine 2025 🏊‍♂️

-Collection of my projects and the documents during the intense 4-week application period at Hive Helsinki.
+Collection of my projects and documents during the 4-week application period at Hive Helsinki.

 ## What is Hive Helsinki?
 Hive Helsinki is a peer-to-peer coding school located in Finland and part of the global 42 Network.
 It provides a full-time, tuition-free program in software engineering where students learn through project-based work rather than traditional lectures or instructors.
 The school focuses on self-directed learning, collaboration, and problem solving to develop strong, adaptable programmers ready for real-world challenges.